fronzbot/blinkpy/README.rst

     blink = blinkpy.Blink(username='YOUR USER NAME', password='YOUR PASSWORD', refresh_rate=30)
     blink.start()

-At startup, you may ne prompted for a verification key.
+At startup, you may be prompted for a verification key.
 Just enter this in the command-line prompt.
 If you just receive a verification email asking to validate access for your device, enter nothing at this prompt.
 To avoid any command-line interaction, call the ``Blink`` class with the ``no_prompt=True`` flag.
 Instead, once you receive the verification email, call the following functions:

 .. code:: python